Sendrato Australia Pty Ltd (ABN 98 605 555 833)

 2. Customer Obligations

-2.1 The Customer will, instruct staff on equipment use, and pay Sendrato in accordance with the Services Agreement.
+2.1 The Customer will provide site access, power, connectivity, accurate Event data, and staff access needed for equipment training, and will pay Sendrato in accordance with the Services Agreement.

 2.2 The Customer is responsible for compliance with its own regulatory obligations, including licensing, permits, occupational health and safety, and its obligations under the Australian Consumer Law.